amrvac/amrvac/doc/par.md

-It is even possible to temporarily add additionally computed auxiliary variables that are instantaneously computable from the data in the `datamr/FILEOUTBASExxxx.dat` file to the converted snapshot.
-You should then provide the number of such extra variables in `nwauxio` (see also [this page](mpiamrvac_nw.md)), and a corresponding definition for how to compute them from the available _nw_ variables in the subroutine _specialvar_output_ whose default interface is provided in the _amrvacnul.speciallog.t_ module.
+It is even possible to temporarily add additionally computed auxiliary variables that are instantaneously computable from the data in the `base_filenamexxxx.dat` file to the converted snapshot.
+You should then provide the number of such extra variables in `nwauxio` (see also [this page](mpiamrvac_nw.md)), and a corresponding definition for how to compute them from the available _nw_ variables in the associated subroutine _usr_special_convert_ whose default interface is provided in the _mod_usr_methods.t_ module.
 You can there compute variables that are not in your simulation or data file, and store them in the extra slots _nw+1:nw+nwauxio_ of the _w_ variable.
-For consistency, you should also then add a meaningfull name to the strings that we use for identifying variables, namely _primnames, wnames_.
-This has to be done in the subroutine _specialvarnames_output_.
+For consistency, you should also then add meaningfull names to a string to identify the auxiolary variables, This has to be done in the associated subroutine _usr_add_aux_names_.

 The output values are normally given in code units, i.e. in the dimensionless values used throughout the computation (in the initial condition, we always adhere to the good practice of choosing an appropriate unit of length, time, mass and expressing everything in dimensionless fashion).
-One can, in the convert stage only, ask to multiply the values by their respective dimensional unit value. `normt` should then be the unit for time, while the array `normvar` combines the unit of length (to be stored in _normvar(0)_) with corresponding units for all primitive variables in _normvar(1:nw)_.
+One can, in the convert stage only, ask to multiply the values by their respective dimensional unit value. `time_convert_factor` should then be the unit for time, while the array `w_convert_factor` for w variables and `length_convert_factor` for length.
 The corresponding values for conservative entries are computed in _convert.t_ when _saveprim=F_.
-Note that these latter are not all independent and must be set correctly by the user.
-In any case, they are not in the restart files (the ones with _.dat_), and just used at conversion stage.
 See for details of their use the _convert.t_ module.

-There is a `uselimiter` logical variable, which is false by default, but can be used when having a 1D Cartesian grid computation, where it then influences the way in which the convert step computes corner values from cell center values.
-Normally, it would just take the arithmetic average as in _0.5(w_L+w_R)_ where _w_L_ is the cell center value at left, and _w_R_ is at right.
-Activating uselimiter will compute _0.5(w_LC+w_RC)_ instead, where the left and right edge values _w_LC, w_RC_ are computed by limited reconstruction first.

 Note that different formats for postprocess data conversion can be added in the `convert.t` subroutine.
 See [convert](convert.md) for details.

-The _VTK_-based formats allow for saving only a part of the _nw_ variables, by setting the logical array `writew`.
+The _VTK_-based formats allow for saving only a part of the _nw_ variables, by setting the logical array `w_write`.
 The same is true for selecting levels by using the array `writelevel`.
 Finally, you can clip away part of the domain, for output in a selected region.
 This is done by filling the array `writespshift`.
 That array should use (consistent) double precision values